The following information is about Growing Cabbage In Pots.

-- Water the seeds firmly using watercans with fine hose, make the soil moist, not soggy or not too wet.
+- Water the seeds firmly using water cans with a fine hose, make the soil moist, not soggy or not too wet.

 - Move the tray to a location where it receives 2 or 3 hours of sunlight in a day.

-- Germination period of Cabbage seeds is up to 7 to 15 days.
-Germination period, mainly depends upon the climate and moisture levels, ideal temperature for seed germination should be around 20°C.
+- The germination period of Cabbage seeds is up to 7 to 15 days.
+The germination period mainly depends upon the climate and moisture levels, the ideal temperature for seed germination should be around 20°C.

 Growing Cabbage In Pots from Transplants:

 - If planning to grow Cabbage from transplants from nurseries or seedlings grown at home in trays.

 - Select a suitable container that holes 4 to 5 gallons of potting soil, fill the pot with potting mix loosely, don’t tap soil.

 - Dig 2 inches holes in the middle of the container and plant the seedling very carefully without harming young roots.
 And tap the soil around the stem so that the young plant stands firm.

 - Now water the plant with a fine hose water can.
 Maintain the constant moisture levels in the soil.

 - Move the container outdoors, where it gets at least six hours of sunlight.
 The cabbage plant thrives well in a good amount of sunlight, complete shade or partial shade will slow the growth of the plant.